 Thank you for taking a moment to learn more about Northwest Guides and Anglers Association.

-The Northwest Guide’s and Anglers Association was organized in 2012 to address sport fishing issues in the Pacific Northwest, specifically, Oregon and Washington.
+The Northwest Guide’s and Anglers Association was organized in 2004 to address sport fishing issues in the Pacific Northwest, specifically, Oregon and Washington.
 NWGAA is a 501 (C) (6), not for profit organization.

-Originally, we organized in 2012 to address fishery concerns on the lower Columbia River.
-About 2017 we became concerned with fishery issues in Washington State as well.
+Originally, we organized in 2004 to address fishery concerns on the lower Columbia River.
+In late 2017 we became concerned with fishery issues in Washington State as well.
 We now are concerned with fisheries which cover both, the entire states of Washington and Oregon, which limit the capability of fully prosecuted sport fisheries.

 Unfair & Unnecessary